 Portions of Commonwealth sales taxes are pledged as security for bonds issued by the Massachusetts Bay Transportation Authority (MBTA) and the Massachusetts School Building Authority (MSBA).
 The MBTA receives sales tax revenues equal to 1% of applicable sales, subject to an annual floor set in statute.
-In FY12, total dedicated sales tax revenue that was directed to the MBTA was approximately \$779 million, \$109 million more than would have been the case were the dedicated revenue equal to 1% of applicable sales.
-As a result, in FY12 the MBTA received from the Commonwealth sales tax revenues equal to 1.16% of applicable sales, and is expected to receive approximately this percentage of applicable sales for the foreseeable future.
-Dedicated revenues to the MBTA increase by the lesser of the annual increase in the Boston consumer price index or annual sales taxes, with a floor of 0% and a ceiling of 3.0%.
+In FY13, total dedicated sales tax revenue that was directed to the MBTA was approximately \$787 million, \$105 million more than would have been the case were the dedicated revenue equal to 1% of applicable sales.
+As a result, in FY13 the MBTA received from the Commonwealth sales tax revenues effectively equal to 1.15% of applicable sales, and is expected to receive approximately this percentage of applicable sales for the foreseeable future.
+Dedicated revenues to the MBTA increase by the lesser of the annual increase in the Boston consumer price index or prior calendar year annual sales taxes, with a floor of 0% and a ceiling of 3.0%.

 The MSBA also receives a pledge of sales tax that, starting in FY11, increased to 1.0% of applicable sales in the Commonwealth but with no annual floor or ceiling.
-In FY12, approximately \$670 million of the dedicated sales tax revenue stream was directed to the MSBA.
+In FY13, approximately \$682 million of the dedicated sales tax revenue stream was directed to the MSBA.

 The Commonwealth has also pledged sales tax revenue and rooms tax surcharges from areas contiguous to convention centers and the Worcester DCU Arena and Convention Center to support such centers' operations.
-As of June 30, 2012, taxes within the Convention Center districts support approximately \$639 million of outstanding principal and approximately \$492 million of interest on debts related to these Convention Centers.
-Taxes collected in FY12 were approximately \$94 million, while debt service on the bonds was approximately \$36 million.
+As of June 30, 2013, taxes within the Convention Center districts support approximately \$639 million of outstanding principal and approximately \$457 million of interest on debts related to these Convention Centers.
+Taxes collected in FY13 were approximately \$99 million, while debt service on the bonds was approximately \$36 million.

-Finally, as part of the Transportation Modernization Act of 2009, as amended, a further pledge of sales taxes was made.
-Beginning in FY11, 0.385% of applicable sales and uses on a total sales tax rate of 6.25% is dedicated to funding the operations of MassDOT through the Commonwealth Transportation Fund.
-The Act has a floor amount of \$275 million, with a final transfer occurring on or before September 1st of the following fiscal year.
-In FY12, approximately \$312 million in sales tax revenue was transferred to MassDOT, \$37 million more than the \$275 million minimum.
-From the Commonwealth Transportation Fund, \$160 million was dedicated to funding the operations of the MBTA while an additional \$15 million was dedicated to funding the operations of the regional transit authorities.
-These amounts are transferred through the Commonwealth Transportation Fund.
+The Transportation Modernization Act of 2009, as amended, made pledges of sales tax revenue to MassDOT through the Commonwealth Transportation Fund (CTF).
+Beginning in FY11, 0.385% of applicable sales and uses on a total sales tax rate of 6.25% was dedicated to funding the operations of MassDOT.
+The 2009 Act had a floor amount of \$275 million, with a final transfer occurring on or before September 1st of the following fiscal year.
+During FY13, approximately \$318 million in sales tax revenue was transferred to MassDOT, \$43 million more than the \$275 million minimum.
+From the Commonwealth Transportation Fund, \$160 million was dedicated to funding the operations of the MBTA while an additional \$19 million was dedicated to funding the operations of the regional transit authorities.
+These amounts are transferred through the CTF.